Sports Betting as an Investment

 Juice, and the power of 55%

 Even though most sports bettors are losers in their own right (as a whole, bettors actually win an average of only 48% of their bets – less than they would expect to win if they just flipped a coin for every game), their losses are compounded by the fact that the house takes a cut of winnings, also known as the ‘juice’ or ‘vig.’
-Most sports books charge a 10% commission on wins, which means that a bettor must actually win 52.4% of his games just to break even.
+Most sports books charge a 10% commission on wins, which means that a bettor must win 52.4% of his games just to break even.
 (Wagering $100 per game, a bettor loses $100 with a loss and wins $90.91 with a win, so he must go 11-10 (11/21 = 52.38%) to break even).

 In order to beat the juice and win in sports betting, a bettor must employ a disciplined approach in their analysis of each game using methods that have proven to be successful in the long run.
 I discuss my math models and analytical metrics in my Handicapping Methods essay, but you must realize that only the best and most knowledgeable handicappers can win more than 52.4% of their games.
 In their 2007 two page article about my handicapping success, the Wall Street Journal wrote, “…fewer than 100 people in the world can sustain win rates of 55% over time.
 Most of them belong to professional betting syndicates that hire teams of statisticians, wager millions every week and keep their operations secret.”